AnBANSAL-cmpm/cmpm-121-f25-S01/README.md

 3. Run `deno task dev` to start the development server

 The setup script configures Git hooks to automatically run formatting, linting, and type checking before commits.

+## Deployment

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

+### Setup GitHub Pages Deployment

+1. Go to your repository's Settings → Pages
+2. Under "Source", select "GitHub Actions"
+3. The workflow will automatically deploy on pushes to the `main` branch
+4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`